IreneVDB/hugo-apero-blogdown-personal/content/_index.md

 ---
 title: "You R What You Measure"
 subtitle: "Tracking and visualizing Health & Habits"
 description: "Hi!
 My name is Irene van den Broek.
 I am a data visualization and quantified self enthusiast.
-You R Are What You Measure is my passion project where I'll share the what, why and how, including lots of R graphs and code, of tracking, analyzing and visualizing Health & Habits using apps, wearable devices and...R."
+You R Are What You Measure is my passion project where I'll share the what, why and how of tracking, analyzing and visualizing Health & Habits using apps, wearable devices and...R."
 images:
-  - img/sequoia.jpeg
   - img/logo_8areas.png
 image_left: false
 text_align_left: true